 - VI. scale degree: a minor third (A-C) plus a major third (C-E) ⇒ A minor chord (written: Am or A-).

 The tones that belong to a chord are obtained by layering thirds over the root tone.
 Depending on the key those thirds may be major thirds (2 whole steps) or minor thirds (a whole step + a half step).

-If you're layering thirds over each tone of a scale, you end up with the modal chords of a scale .
+If you're layering thirds over each tone of a scale, you end up with the diatonic chords (basic modal chords) of a scale .

 All major scales are created in the same system: they have a half step between the 3rd and 4th note and between the 7th and 8th (=1st) note.